Robin--/MonoReports/doc/installation.md

 ======================

-Monoreports can be installed on Linux and Windows (Miguel De Icaza reporteted, that it also works on MacOs).
+Monoreports can be installed on Linux and Windows (Miguel De Icaza reported, that it also does work on MacOs).

 System Requirements
 -------------------